-When performing any project involving digging underground its a good idea to understand how to locate utility lines underground to avoid damaging a pipe or severing a electrical cable or wire.
+When performing any project involving digging underground it is a good idea to understand how to find and locate utility lines underground to avoid damaging a pipe or severing a electrical cable or wire.

 This can speed projects and avoid serious damage to utility lines or structures and reduce the risk of injuries or death.
-You are responsible for damages – some of which can be large.
+You are responsible for damages – some of which can be large and very costly!

-For residential properties a homeowner is NOT a reliable source of information to begin with.
+For residential properties a homeowner’s memory or own records is/are NOT a reliable source of information to begin with.
 There may be many buried lines on their own property they are not familiar with.

 There are also sometimes public and private utilities so we discuss below some basic steps to find hidden pipes, lines and cables before digging on the job site.